rnag/rust.aws-cdk-lambda/cdk-examples/README.md

 npm i
 ```

-Next, ensure that you have [Docker](https://www.docker.com/get-started) running.
-You will need this to deploy with [`cross`](https://github.com/cross-rs/cross).
+Next, ensure that you have [`cargo-zigbuild`](https://github.com/messense/cargo-zigbuild) installed.
+You will need this to cross-compile Rust code for deployment via `cdk`.
-If you don't have `cross` installed, refer to the [Getting Started](https://github.com/rnag/rust.aws-cdk-lambda#getting-started) section in docs for more info on getting set up.
+If you don't have `cargo-zigbuild` installed, refer to the [Getting Started](https://github.com/rnag/rust.aws-cdk-lambda#getting-started) section in docs for more info on getting set up.

 Now you can deploy the app with `cdk`:

-> Note: on an initial run, it may take a _really_ long time on the compilation step with `cross`.
+> Note: on an initial run, it may take a _really_ long time on the compilation step with `cargo-zigbuild`.
 In my case, it sometimes took up to _12 minutes_!
 But don't worry, any subsequent deployments should be overall faster.

 ```shell
 npx cdk deploy